How Indian school teachers are trying to battle Bollywood’s Hindutva history deluge

 Even those who choose history as their subject in elite private schools and receive relatively better training are rarely able to pursue the subject in college.
 Teachers spoke of ex-students who had to abandon their interest in history because their parents refused to fund a college education in the discipline.

-In this “age of technology”, parents do noy see value og engaging with the past, explained one teacher.
+In this “age of technology”, parents do not see the value of engaging with the past, explained one teacher.
 What bothers the teachers the most is that these attitudes have now found a way into children’s behaviour towards one another.

 “There is this hierarchy that exists,” said Jain, the Bengaluru-based teacher.
 “Humanities students are looked down upon and become the butt of all jokes.
 You can see that division in the class.”